creativemarket/csxs/project/README.md

 	</tr>
 	<tr>
 		<td><code>--cs-version</code></td>
-		<td>The version of Photoshop to launch when debugging.
+		<td>The version of Creative Suite to launch when debugging.
 If not provided, the newest version will be used.</td>
 	</tr>
 	<tr>
 		<td><code>--flex-version</code></td>
-		<td>Overrides "flex-version" set in package.json.</td>
+		<td>Overrides "flex-version" set in csxs.json.</td>
 	</tr>
 	<tr>
 		<td><code>--fdb</code></td>